Chopmist Hill Listening Post: East Coast

 On the East Coast of the United States from Labrador to Florida signals of lost planes were picked up.
 Their position was triangulated and instructions to the planes were transmitted to enable them to arrive in the United States.
 This action saved thousands of people including actress Kay Francis who was returning home after a USO tour.

 Germany

 Vital local weather reports for the Germany homeland were purposely transmitted on frequencies that did not reach England but these transmissions were detected at Chopmist Hill.

 Disbelief from the Army

 Approximately 127 tests were made to ensure the site was able to accomplish what it claimed to do.
 In one test a station was set up in the Pentagon with a wire hanging out a window to transmit a signal.
-The object was to see how long it would take various receiving stations to detect this signal.
+The objective was to see how long it would take various receiving stations to detect this signal.
 Chopmist Hill detected it in seven minutes.